-seasonal and perennial springs including ephemeral streams located within or near the boundaries of the Study Area(s);
+seasonal and perennial springs including ephemeral streams located within or near the boundaries of the study area(s);

 naturally occurring icings; and,

 describe the recharge ability of lakes that will be used for winter road watering or ice mining.

 Provide a description of major drainages and watercourses, including the basis for their selection.
 For each major drainage or major watercourse, as appropriate, provide a description of its hydrological characteristics, including: